How to Date a Vintage Advertisement

 Typography & Layout

-Typography styles evolve with time.
-Script-heavy layouts often signal mid-century ads, while bold geometric lettering may suggest Art Deco or early modernism.
+Typography trends shift by decade.
+Script-heavy layouts often indicate mid-century design, while bold geometric lettering is commonly associated with Art Deco and early modernism.

 Fashion & Hairstyles

-Clothing, hairstyles, accessories, and grooming trends shown in advertisements are strong indicators of decade.
+Clothing, hairstyles, accessories, and grooming depicted in advertisements are strong visual indicators of period.

-Early ads rely heavily on illustration, while later decades increasingly feature photography.
-The style of imagery often aligns with specific eras.
+Earlier advertisements rely primarily on illustration, while later decades increasingly incorporate photography.
+Image style often aligns closely with specific eras.

 Historical Themes

-Messaging tied to wartime production, postwar optimism, domestic life, or technological progress often reflects broader historical events.
+Advertising language tied to wartime production, postwar optimism, domestic life, or technological advancement frequently reflects broader historical events.

 3. Inspect Physical Characteristics (Original Ads Only)